 The good news is that you can quite quickly regain your full neural mobility.
-With an accurate assessment and treatment to the structure causing the adverse neural tension, you will quickly be able to normalise your movement and provide nerve pain relief.
+With an accurate assessment and treatment of the structure causing the adverse neural tension, you will quickly normalise your movement and provide nerve pain relief.
 Often this nerve pain relief is instantaneous!

 What Conditions Commonly Develop Adverse Neural Tension?

 Common examples of structures that can impede a nerve’s movement include:

 - Shoulder Pain

 - Tennis Elbow

 Interestingly, neural mobilisation as a treatment doesn’t actually involve nerve stretching itself.
 Excessive nerve stretching can actually damage your nerves!

 Rather than stretch your restricted nerve, your physiotherapist will assess you to discover any potential structures that are causing your nerves to be impeded.
 They will then treat that structure and retest your neurodynamics until your full neural mobility is restored.
 The upside is that not only will your nerve move freely, but your nerve pain will also disappear!